 Rockwell Kent to his wife Frances, March 1926.

 In his paintings, Pablo Picasso managed to work in many different genres: Cubism, Surrealism and more.
-Also many of his works were inspired by a charming, 17-year-old, blonde, named Marie-Thérèse Walter.
-He met her in 1927 and she became the mistress, model, and muse of this great master.
+Also many of his works were inspired by a 17-year-old girl, named Marie-Thérèse Walter.
+He met her in 1927 and she became his mistress and model.
 At the time Picasso was married to Russian ballerina, Olga Khokhlova, and their son Paulo was 5 years old.
 This, as well as the fact that Mademoiselle Walter was legally a minor, forced Picasso to keep their romance a secret.
-However, the presence of this woman was obvious in his work.
+However, the presence of this girl was obvious in his work.

 I see you before my lovely landscape, TM,